Mixed Up (The Cure album)

-Mixed Up is a remix album by English rock band the Cure, released on 20 November 1990 by Fiction Records.
+Mixed Up is a remix album by the English rock band the Cure, released on 20 November 1990 by Fiction Records.
 The songs are remixes of some of their hits, reflecting the popularity of remixing of existing songs and dance culture of the late 1980s and early 1990s.
-In 2018, a sequel was released titled Torn Down.
+In 2018, a sequel remix album was released, titled Torn Down.

 Most of the songs are extended mixes.
 Several had been previously released on 12" singles, but some are completely remade, with Smith recutting vocals due to the original tapes not being available.
 The record closes with the extended version of a new single, "Never Enough".
 The remix of "Pictures of You" was originally released under the title "(Strange Mix)".
 In an interview featured on the Trilogy DVD, singer Robert Smith described the remix album as something "fun after the doom and gloom of Disintegration".

-The Cure also released some other new mixes as the b-sides of the singles from Mixed Up: the first single, "Never Enough", featured a remix of "Let's Go to Bed", entitled "Let's Go to Bed" (Milk Mix) (on the 12", cassette and CD versions), as well as a new song, "Harold and Joe", while the second single, "Close to Me (Remix)" contained "Just Like Heaven" (Dizzy Mix) (on all formats) and "Primary" (Red Mix) (on the 12", CD and cassette versions) as B-sides, the third single, "A Forest" (Tree Mix) contained the original version of the song and "Inbetween Days" (Shiver Mix) (only on 5-inch CD) as B-sides.
+The Cure also released some other new mixes as the B-sides of the singles from Mixed Up: the first single, "Never Enough", featured a remix of "Let's Go to Bed", titled "Let's Go to Bed" (Milk Mix) on the 12", cassette and CD versions, as well as a new song, "Harold and Joe", while the second single, "Close to Me" (Remix) contained "Just Like Heaven" (Dizzy Mix) on all formats and "Primary" (Red Mix) on the 12", CD and cassette versions as B-sides; the third single, "A Forest" (Tree Mix), contained the original version of the song and "In Between Days" (Shiver Mix) only on 5-inch CD as B-sides.

+Reception

+Ira Robbins of Entertainment Weekly saw the band as trying to stay relevant and their "attempt to join in the trendy dance style known as house music", and thought some of the songs were poor choices, saying they "really don't need the rhythmic charge they get from added drum tracks." and concluded "Fans will need the one new song, Never Enough", and two rerecorded oldies, but Mixed Up is a pause that confuses in a career otherwise known for rampant creativity."

+Stephen Thomas Erlewine described the remixes as "quite radical" and "leaving only the bare bones of the original song.".
+He felt that the album featured " enough oddities and rare tracks" to satisfy fans, but was " too specialized for casual listeners."

+Steve Lamacq of NME said, "I can see Cure purists, the Smith disciples who enjoy his searching lyricism and uneven vocals, hating this record intensely.
+A weird, teasing record which marks the latest contrary twist in the band's history."